-PI insurance helps professionals and businesses recover financially from an incident where their client loses money because of their work – and takes civil legal action against them.
+PI insurance helps professionals and businesses (whether small or large) to recover financially from an incident where their client loses money because of their work – and takes civil legal action against them.
 It covers your legal defence fees and compensation payments.
 For professionals that provide advice and services, or handle sensitive data and intellectual property, it can offer a welcome peace of mind.

 Here’s your quick guide to PI insurance.